tearflake/symbolprose/docs/symbolprose.md

 1. To provide a low-level but structured execution model, allowing efficient compilation from higher-level languages.
 2. To preserve simplicity in syntax and semantics, lowering the barrier of adoption and making the execution model easy to reason about.

 At its core, Symbolprose embodies the philosophy that computational constructs should be both minimal and compositional.
-By expressing computation as graphs of nodes and edges with simple instructions, Symbolprose achieves a balance between being close to the machine while still remaining human-readable.
+By expressing computation as graphs of nodes and edges with simple instructions, Symbolprose tries to find a balance between being close to the machine while still remaining human-readable.

 This document specifies the language, its syntax, semantics, and illustrates its use through a few examples.